jiemingyou/sanalouhos-solver/README.md

    search .
 The logic is borrowed from my old Sanajahti solver.
 The vocabulary is based on the 2024 Kotus word list containing all Finnish words [[1]](#1).

-2. The subset of words that cover the entire word grid are using the [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) which is an simple way to solve exact cover problems.
-The exact implementation based on
+2. The subset of words that cover the entire word grid are found using the [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) which provides an elegant way to solve the problem.
+The exact implementation is based on
    [Ali Assaf's implementation](https://www.cs.mcgill.ca/~aassaf9/python/algorithm_x.html).

 The code is not optimized for performance, but it works well for the given